Mr-Sushant/VenueRental/README.md

 ## Problem Statement

-Design a software that takes as input the personal details of user before letting him inside the system and then ask him to select the venue he/she wants to book and then input the time he wants to book for.
-If the time slot is available then complete the booking otherwise print an appropriate message.
+Design a software that takes as input the personal details of user before letting him inside the system and then ask him to select the venue he/she wants to have a new booking or check any previous booking and then accordingly ask him the required inputs and answer his query.
+If he wants to book and the the time slot is available then complete the booking otherwise print an appropriate message.

 ## Flow of Information